-Please read this page in it's entirety before accessing the application.
+Please read this entire page before accessing the application.

 This application will be available from October 1, 2019- October 31, 2019.
-Complete applications must be submitted before October 31st, midnight (CST).
+Complete applications must be submitted before midnight (CST) on October 31st.

 - Be sure to "Submit" your application.
 You should receive an email confirming that your application has been "received" by the Student Services Office.
 If you do not receive an email confirming your submission, the Student Services office does not have your application and thus will not be considered for admission.